Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 {{% callout info %}}
 <details>
 <summary>Proof</summary>
-For the lower bound, we know that there are $n!$ permuations, and since by <b>SE2</b> we know that no sequence of $n$ characters can cover more than $1$ permutations then we must have at least $1$ character added for each permutation so $n!\leq L(s)$
+For the lower bound, we know that there are $n!$ permutations, and since by <b>SE2</b> we know that no sequence of $n$ characters can cover more than $1$ permutations then we must have at least $1$ character added for each permutation so $n!\leq L(s)$
 </br>
-For the upper bound, we know that we can create a valid string that covers all permutations by concatonating them all, which would create a string $L(s)\leq n\cdot n!$
+For the upper bound, we know that we can create a valid string that covers all permutations by concatenating them all, which would create a string $L(s)\leq n\cdot n!$
 </br>
 <b>Q.E.D.</b>
 </details>